Table of Contents

 There are University courses available to reduce fuel consumption and to reduce the damage that ships take during normal operation.
-For example the Basic Fuel Efficiency course reduces fuel usage by 5%, and the Advanced and Mastery course each add another 5% fuel savings.
+The Basic Fuel Efficiency course reduces fuel usage by 5%, and the Advanced and Mastery course each add another 5% fuel savings.

 Ships require regular patch ups, and occasional overhauls.

 In either case, you can spend 10 bonds to halve the repair time.

 A repair only brings the health up to 75%.
 Refurbishment at a shipyard costs an additional 2000 credits, and completely restores the health of the ship.
 You can refurbish your ship without repairing it first, although it will cost more.